 Cuba Approves Landmark Legal Gender Change

-In a major win for Cuba’s LGBTQ+’s community, the country’s parliament approved a new law that grants people the right to legally change their gender.
+In a major win for Cuba’s LGBTQ+’s community, the country's parliament passed a new law granting people the right to legally change their gender.

-The Civil Registration Law does not require “a previous modification of appearance” or gender-affirming surgery.
-Individuals can use the law to change their gender twice, as long as the first time happened when the person was a minor.
+The Law of Civil Registration does not require “a previous modification of appearance” or gender-affirming surgery.
+Individuals can use the law to change their gender twice as long as the first time happened when the person was a minor.

-In recent years, Cuba has been a trailblazer for LGBTIQ+ rights in the region.
-The 2019 Constitution and the 2022 Family Code legalized same-sex marriage and adoption.
+In recent years, Cuba has blazed a trial for LGBTQ+ rights in the region.
+The 2019 Constitution opened the door to progressive reforms and the 2022 Family Code legalized same-sex marriage and adoption by same-sex couples.

-Until now, it was near impossible for people to change their sex without a gender-affirming surgery.
-Until 2022, trans people could not legally change their name unless the new name corresponded to their legal gender.
-That provision was revoked in 2022, but the process remained long and difficult, according to trans activists.
+Until now, it was nearly impossible for people to change their gender without gender-affirming surgery.
+Previously, trans people could not legally change their name unless the new name corresponded to their legal gender.
+That provision was revoked in 2022, but the process remained long and difficult, according to activists.

-Cuba’s first gender-affirming surgery occurred in 1988, and they became common in the late 2000s.
-But none have been performed in recent years as Cuba’s public hospitals have been forced to stop many surgeries due to the country’s economic crisis.
+Cuba’s first gender-affirming surgery occurred in 1988, and they became more common in the 2010s.
+But none have been performed in recent years as hospitals have been forced to stop many surgeries due to the country’s economic crisis.

 Next